Tarunhawdia/myTorrent/README.md

 # myTorrect
-A bit torrent clinet in Go
+A bit torrent client in Go